bparanj/crystal/iac/experiments/postgresql-playbook-update.md

+## Playbook to Install PostgreSQL 16 on Ubuntu 22.04

 To install the latest version of PostgreSQL, version 16, through an Ansible playbook, you might need to add the PostgreSQL official repository to your system before installing it.
 This ensures you get the latest version directly from PostgreSQL rather than the default version available in your distribution's package repository.

 Here's an updated playbook that includes tasks for adding the PostgreSQL Global Development Group (PGDG) repository, which provides the latest PostgreSQL versions, and then installs PostgreSQL 16: